mahajan07/WorldBank_DatAAnalysis/Analysis docs/Analysis.md

 ## WORLD BANK GDP DATA ANALYSIS!

 1. Do a pre and post covid analysis!
-2. Use UN countries and Countries alliances like G7 or G20 --
+2. Use UN countries and Countries alliances like G7 and E7 countries analysis --
 --
 3.t